Security-International-Group/.github/profile/README.md

 ## Our Purpose

 We build trustworthy Unix software.
-Security is not a feature—it is the foundation.
+Security is not a feature, it is the foundation.

 We believe in duty, integrity, clarity, and resilience.
 We do not compromise.
 We do not hide.